 The College offers a fantastic range of Animal Care, Animal Science & Animal Management courses at its Houghall Campus, on the outskirts of Durham City Centre.

 One of the most popular course areas we offer at East Durham College, our range of animal care/animal husbandry and animal management courses are designed to prepare you for an exciting selection of careers in the animal care and animal-related industry.
 All of our courses have a clear progression route, enabling you to gain further qualifications after completing your course, and helping to improve your career opportunities.

-Animal care courses at East Durham College include plenty of hands-on work experience of interacting with a wide variety of animals and work-related activities and work experience placements play a vital role in your education too.
+Animal Management courses at East Durham College include plenty of hands-on work experience of interacting with a wide variety of animals and work-related activities and work experience placements play a vital role in your education too.

 The animal care industry is worth £1 billion to the UK’s economy.
 It has 13,000 businesses, 78,000 employees and lots of volunteers.
 When talking about the animal care industry, we are generally referring to boarding kennels, catteries, pet breeders, training, grooming, animal welfare charities, zoos, wildlife parks, public services and performing animals in film and television.

 Have a Look Around!

 Want to take a look at our amazing animal care facilities for yourself?
 Of course you do!
 Use our 360 degree tour to take a look around the centre (and the rest of our Houghall campus if you wish!).

 Animals & Facilities

 Set on a stunning 476-acre estate, minutes from Durham City Centre, the Houghall Campus is a fantastic place to study animal care.